orgua/shepherd_v2_planning/21_hw_design_cape.rst

     - there are quiet inverters (LM27761) though
     - see "noise_performance.rst" for more info
 - adjusted Pads of some footprints - reduce width a bit when solder resist was too narrow on ICs
+- improve GPIO signal integrity (1k from target can be removed), 100k PU on Sys-Side replace by 10 k
+- better buffer the io voltage, needs single OPA, but gets rid of one NLAS-Switch
+- PI-Filter is bad for varying loads, so only use with dac / adc
+    - keep 100 uF constant, but vary inductance to optimize voltage drop -> << 1 mV
+- external cables, filter and buffer (100nF)
+- (NOT DONE) if there is enough space -> switch out 47uH Coil of LC-LP to 150uF (larger)

 additional Parts v2.1r0
 -------------------------